AlSch092/AssaultCubeNoob/README.md

 # AssaultCubeNoob
 AssaultCubeNoob is a simple aimbot for Assault Cube written in C, and features a minimal codebase.
-It works by walking the entity list and checking if the entity is currently on screen and above 0 hitpoints.
+It works by walking the entity list and checking if the entity is currently on screen and above 0 hitpoints - if so, it will write memory over the aim axis pointer (no input spoofing).
 It was made as a test to see how quickly and easily cheats can be made for a typical FPS game, and took around 2 or 3 hours total.

 Usage:
 - Inject into `ac_client.exe` process, press F1 on the console window to enable/disable aimbotting, or F2 for no-recoil.